Cover Michigan Survey: The Uninsured in Michigan

 Requirements that insurers cover those with preexisting conditions and prohibitions on rescission of coverage were also intended to further expand the number of Americans with access to affordable coverage.
 Because of these policies, estimates show that 16 million Americans gained insurance between 2010 and 2015.
 Nevertheless, an estimated 29 million Americans remained uninsured in 2015.

-This brief examines the characteristics of those in Michigan who reported being uninsured approximately two years after the ACA’s major coverage provisions went into effect beginning in 2014.
-The brief is based on data from the Center for Healthcare Research & Transformation’s (CHRT) 2015 Cover Michigan Survey of Michigan adults, fielded between October and December 2015.
+Our study of the uninsured in Michigan in 2014 and 2015 is based on data from the Center for Healthcare Research & Transformation’s (CHRT) 2015 Cover Michigan Survey of Michigan adults, fielded between October and December 2015.
 Comparison data is drawn from the 2009, 2011, 2012, and 2014 Cover Michigan Surveys.

 Since 2009, Michigan’s uninsured rate has declined dramatically.
 Specifically: